 professor of a theological discipline is teaching within the

 full communion of the Catholic Church.

-Dr. Stephan Davis, Associate Professor of Theology, will offer two
+Dr. Stephan Davis, Associate Professor of Theology, offered two

 September: “Gospel Values and Catholic Social Thought” and “St. Luke’s

 Story of Jesus.”
-In October he will present "the Bible for contemporary Catholics" at
+In October he presented "the Bible for contemporary Catholics" at

 Theology on Tap, hosted by St. Mary's Church in Marne.
-This summer he gave a two-part presentation on the
+The summer before, he gave a two-part presentation on the

 Chronicles of Narnia for Adults at the Catholic Information Center.
 In